eclare108213/CICE/doc/source/developer_guide/dg_other.rst

 or a subset of the sea ice fraction such as a thickness category or the ponded area.
 These distinctions must also be considered for time averaging.

-The following formulas ignore subtleties such as thermodynamic fluxes being computed on the initial ice area, which then changes due to frazil ice formation, lateral melting and transport.
-The ice area used for averaging should be carefully considered in light of the model timestepping.
-Edge cases such as the complete disappearance or new appearance of ice cause issues with the averaging.
+The following formulas ignore subtleties such as some fluxes being computed on the initial ice area, which then changes due to frazil ice formation, lateral melting and transport.
+The ice area used for both averaging and coupling should be carefully considered in light of the model timestepping.
+Edge cases such as the complete disappearance or new appearance of ice cause averaging errors.
 To address these cases, we could consider interpolating all quantities to the middle of the timestep, but that is not currently done.

 Ice area